 The liver metabolizes alcohol at an ordinary speed of 0.018 percentage points every hour.
 This is under 1 alcoholic beverage, so don’t overestimate your ability to get rid of the evidence!

-The pace of your metabolism is also impacted by the capacity of your liver and how well it is performing.
+The rate at which you burn alcohol depends on the capacity of your liver.
 Additionally, not all livers are equally as good at processing alcohol as others.

 DNA plays a role here, but you are unlikely to know much about this unless you have had some genetic testing done in the past.
 Genetic testing is not widespread at the moment and for that reason can be expensive as a diagnostic option.

 Despite how quick your body assimilates alcohol.
 The human body only has the power to deal with the toxic effects of alcohol at a rate of 0.018 units per hour.
 No quicker, no matter what you do!

 Absolutely nothing you do will quicken the process.
 Drinking cups of coffee, drinking liters of water, showering, or even throwing up will do nothing.